PurpleSkies/aurora-snippets/README.md

 # aurora-snippets package

 Adds snippets for creating D&D 5e Aurora Builder .xml files.
 Port of swdriessen's VS Code snippets.
-Simply install the package and you should be able to use the snippets.
+Install the package and you should be able to use the snippets.
+It's also recommended to change the "Keymap For Confirming A Suggestion" in the autocomplete-plus package settings

 ## What follows is swdriessen's original readme: